edk2-docs/Edk2SpecDCNs/BuildSpec/1.27/UpdateReport.md

 ### Summary

-Update the Report to include a listing of PCDs that are used in conditional directives in the DSC and FDF files that are not used in module code.
+Update the Report to include:
+* Listing of PCDs that are used in conditional directives in the DSC and FDF files that are not used in module code.

-Update the Report to include a listing of MACROs that are used in conditional directives in the DSC and FDF files.
+* Listing of MACROs that are used in conditional directives in the DSC and FDF files.
+* Update PCD keys to show command-line option override of values

-Update the Report to include a SHA1 HASH of the .efi file in the Module's Summary Section if the ```-Y HASH``` option is present
+* Display a SHA1 HASH of the .efi file in the Module's Summary Section if the ```-Y HASH``` option is present

-# HASH

 ## 13.1 Build Report Generation